puargamer/Cinematic-Project/README.md

 ### **1+ object motion animation (e.g. sliding in)**
 ---
-Among Us character slides in and out in intro screen Fish images slide and spin across in the loading screen
+-Among Us character slides in and out in intro screen -Fish images slide and spin across in the loading screen